RIP gymnastics leotards. Hello, unitards

 The good people of Germany have figured this out.
 During last month’s European Gymnastics Championships, a few German competitors competed in unitards.
 Don’t know what a unitard is?
 It’s like a leotard with arms and legs—kinda like a wetsuit, but thin.
 As Slate recently reported the German team wants to stop the sexualisierung of the sport.
 Hallelujah.

-Though you might assume that judges’ direct view of gymnast’s bodies is helpful, it’s actually a problem: As many observers have pointed out, gymnasts should be scored based on their performances, not their bodies.
+Though you might assume that judges’ direct view of gymnasts’ bodies is helpful, it’s actually a problem: As many observers have pointed out, gymnasts should be scored based on their performances, not their bodies.
 Leotards reveal details that do not need to be judged, like cellulite.
 As any Lululemon-wearing human knows, good spandex can hide, lift, or emphasize, providing much-needed breathing room.

 The German unitards are gorgeous navy-and-red pieces that glitter with crystals.
 That relief your eyes feel is aesthetic cohesion.
 Leotards typically juxtapose skin and curves and fabric, giving the eye no particular place to look, but lots of places to leer.
 Have you ever noticed that many humans look delightful either naked or dressed, but few look really good half-dressed?
 Same concept here.
 A well-conceived unitard’s design wholly incorporates the lines of all four-plus feet of the wearer’s body, providing the gaze consistent lines, shapes, and textures to follow.